Japan pension system hacked, 1.25 million cases of personal data leaked

 Japan Pension Service staff computers were improperly accessed by an external email virus, leading to the leak of some 1.25 million cases of personal data, the system's president, Toichiro Mizushima, told a hastily called news conference.

-He apologised for the leak, which he said involved combinations of names, identification numbers, birth dates and addresses.
+He apologized for the leak, which he said involved combinations of names, identification numbers, birth dates and addresses.

 The pension service was setting up a team to investigate the cause and prevent a recurrence, Mizushima said.